-All pre-requisites must be checked by the centre co-ordinator before confirmation is submitted to Safety Training Awards via STA Online, they must be valid to enable learners to complete the qualification and be certificated once all requirements have been met (please see our qualification specifications on the website for more information for the required pre-requisites).
+All pre-requisites must be met prior to completing a qualification and must be checked by the Centre Coordinator before confirmation is submitted to Safety Training Awards via STAOnline.
+They must be valid to enable learners to complete the qualification and be certificated once all requirements have been met (please see our qualification specifications on the website for more information for the required prerequisites).